shehabulislam/advanced-panorama-360-viewer/readme.txt

 * Education: Create interactive learning experiences for museums or historical sites
 * Events: Offer 360-degree views of venues for weddings, conferences, or exhibitions
 * Product Showcases: Display products in a 360-degree view for e-commerce sites

+== Shortcode Usage ==

+You can use the Advanced Panorama 360 Viewer shortcode to embed panoramas in your posts, pages, or anywhere shortcodes are supported.
+The basic syntax is:

+[advance_panorama_viewer]

+= Shortcode Attributes =

+The shortcode supports the following attributes:

+1. id (optional): A unique identifier for the panorama viewer.
+   Default: null

+2. panorama (required): The URL of the panorama image.
+   Default: null

+3. title (optional): The title of the panorama.
+   Default: null

+4. author (optional): The author or creator of the panorama.
+   Default: null

+5. auto_load (optional): Whether to load the panorama automatically.
+   Accepted values: "true" or "false"
+   Default: "true"

+6. draggable (optional): Whether the panorama can be dragged to pan around.
+   Accepted values: "true" or "false"
+   Default: "true"

+7. align (optional): Alignment of the panorama viewer.
+   Accepted values: "left", "center", "right"
+   Default: ""

+8. class_name (optional): Additional CSS class(es) for the panorama viewer container.
+   Default: null

+9. height (optional): The height of the panorama viewer.
+   Default: "400px"

+10. width (optional): The width of the panorama viewer.
+    Default: "100%"

+= Examples =

+Basic usage:
+[advance_panorama_viewer panorama="https://example.com/path/to/panorama.jpg"]

+With additional attributes:
+[advance_panorama_viewer panorama="https://example.com/path/to/panorama.jpg" title="Beautiful Sunset" author="John Doe" height="600px" auto_load="false"]

+Aligned to the right with custom class:
+[advance_panorama_viewer panorama="https://example.com/path/to/panorama.jpg" align="right" class_name="my-custom-panorama" width="80%"]

+= Notes =

+- The 'panorama' attribute is required.
+Without it, the viewer will not display properly.
+- Use percentage or pixel values for 'height' and 'width' attributes (e.g., "100%", "400px").
+- When using the shortcode in a page builder or custom HTML block, you may need to wrap it in a shortcode block or use the appropriate syntax for your specific editor.

 == Installation ==